suhailvs/djangobook.com/chapter03.rst

   raise the exception ``django.http.Http404``, which, as you can imagine, results in a 404 "Page not found" error.

-  Astute readers will wonder: how could we ever reach the ``ValueError`` case, anyway, given that the regular expression in our URLpattern -- ``(\d{1,2})`` -- captures only digits, and therefore ``offset`` will only ever be a string composed of digits?
-The answer is, we won't, because the URLpattern provides a modest but useful level of input validation, *but* we still check for the ``ValueError`` in case this view function ever gets called in some other way.
-It's good practice to implement view functions such that they don't make any assumptions about their parameters.
-Loose coupling, remember?

 * In the next line of the function, we calculate the current date/time and add the appropriate number of hours.
 We've already seen